 To view your investment status follow these steps:

-Different stages of your investment
+Different stages of investments:

 Incomplete – You have begun the investment process but have not completed all of the steps to finalize your investment.
 Make sure that you click the green “Submit” button after clicking “Invest Now” on the campaign home page.
 Once you have submitted your investment, you will receive a confirmation email immediately following submission.
 If you elected to pay by wire, instructions will be emailed to you.